duckietown/lib-dt-apriltags/README.md

-# apriltags3-py: Python bindings for the apriltags3 library
+# dt-apriltags: Python bindings for the Apriltags library

-These are Python bindings for the [Apriltags3](https://github.com/AprilRobotics/apriltags) library developed by [AprilRobotics](https://april.eecs.umich.edu/).
+These are Python bindings for the [Apriltags](https://github.com/AprilRobotics/apriltags) library developed by [AprilRobotics](https://april.eecs.umich.edu/).
 Inspired by the [Apriltags2 bindings](https://github.com/swatbotics/apriltag) by [Matt Zucker](https://github.com/mzucker).

 The original library is published with a [BSD 2-Clause license](https://github.com/AprilRobotics/apriltag/blob/master/LICENSE.md).